eProsima/Fast-DDS-QoS-Profiles-Manager/lib/README.md

-# Fast DDS XML generator library
+# Fast DDS QoS Profiles Manager library

 This library exposes APIs to configure Fast DDS profiles and to save them in XML files.